sPROFFEs/SpotiDL_telegram_bot/README.md

 ---

 **Remember**: This bot depends on third-party services and may stop working if those services change or become unavailable.
-The simplified 3-layer approach with PullMP3 as primary method provides excellent reliability and stability, but always have backups of your important playlists!
+The simplified 3-layer approach with yt-dlp as primary method provides excellent reliability and stability, but always have backups of your important playlists!